What is blue green algae? How to protect your pet from this hidden danger

 What is blue green algae?

 Despite the name, blue green algae is not an algae or a plant.
-It’s actually a type of bacteria called “cyanobacteria”.
+It’s actually a type of bacteria called “cyanobacteria” which lives in water.

 What time of year is blue green algae in the UK?